TL;DR: Designing a Small Kitchen? Start Here

 - U-Shaped Kitchen: Maximizes counter space and storage for compact yet busy kitchens.

-The right layout depends on room proportions, entry points, and how many people use the kitchen daily.
+The right small kitchen layout depends on room proportions, entry points, and how many people use the kitchen daily.

-When floor space is limited, think vertically.
-Install overhead cabinets that go up to the ceiling to maximize storage.
+In compact kitchens and apartment layouts, vertical storage helps maximize space without making the kitchen feel crowded.
+Install overhead cabinets that go up to the ceiling.
 Use open shelves for everyday essentials and closed cabinets for larger cookware.

 Add pull-out racks, corner carousels, and tall pantry units to make every inch functional.
 Custom storage solutions help ensure that frequently used items remain accessible while rarely used items are stored out of sight.